tryond/MC_Noise_Reduction/README.md

 **The following lower-case letters refer to filter types.
 The number designated refers to the size of the filter.
 Setting a filter to zero will turn the filter off entirely.**

-A full write-up describing each filter can be found [here](https://tryond.github.io/noise_red.html).

 * **a**: simple mean parameter

 * **b**: simple median parameter